 - intrusive sexual thoughts

-While some rituals can have a place in every day life, rituals that begin to disturb the quality of life become a problem.
+While some habits or routines can have a place in everyday life, rituals that begin to disturb the quality of life become a problem.
 People with OCD are unable to skip any steps in the ritualistic behaviour because the compulsive thoughts will bother them until they perform the ritual exactly as they think it must be done.
 While they feel relieved after completing the series of actions, the relief is short-lived.
 They are soon compelled to repeat the ritual all over again.

 Making the Diagnosis